How to create a family garden – 14 child-friendly garden ideas

 Most adults want an area for themselves, and an area for children, particularly the play equipment.
 Think about it in concentric rings radiating from the house.

 The first area should be the safest – close to the house, where you can see very young children clearly even if you aren’t outside with them.
-At Kelly Mill, half of our garden is fenced, keeping the stream and steep sections out of bounds, allowing for slightly hands-off supervision.
+Half of our garden is fenced, keeping the stream and steep sections out of bounds, allowing for slightly hands-off supervision.

 Of course, near the house is also the best place for the ‘show garden’ – but instead of a battle for space, consider that children want to be in the garden WITH the adults.
 As we teach them sharing and respect, we need to do the same.
 It may not seem like it at the time, but the toddler stage doesn’t last very long.
 A few years of plastic toys all over the terrace will pass very quickly.